F4FB2C66-BE1D-4626-842D-B6D9F52B5937.jpg

 Kristen has worked in education for 10 years, primarily focusing on grades K-8.
 She has a background in special education, curriculum development, executive functioning, and multisensory reading.
 She did Teach for America in New York City, working in the Bronx.
 She received her BA in elementary and special education from Providence College and her MS in special education in Fordham University.
 She received her Learning Disabilities Teacher Consultant certificate from William Paterson University.
 Kristen enjoys hiking, running, and spending time with her dogs.
 She is excited to be working with Neuroplay!

-Mrs. Porter has been an educator for almost 40 years.
+Cynthia Porter has been an educator for almost 40 years.
 She was born in southern California and raised in Washington State near Seattle.
 She studied Performing Arts and Education at Central Washington University in Ellensburg, Washington with emphasis in early childhood education through 3rd grade.
 Mrs. Porter has 15 years of experience utilizing the Barton, Orton-Gillingham and Linda Mood-Bell methods to help struggling readers strengthen their literacy skills.
 She enjoys helping her students build confidence and ignite their own passion for learning in multiple subject areas, especially reading, math and science!
 In her free time, she enjoys being secretary for the Santa Clara Valley Gem and Mineral Society, quilt making, reading, camping, gardening, and cooking with her family.

 What students are saying...